Elon Musk probably got a huge tax break when he sold off Tesla shares - KTVZ

 Longer term, if he succeeds in buying Twitter and then takes it public, as the Wall Street Journal reported Wednesday he is considering doing in a few years, up to $1.7 billion of any profit he makes on that offering could be sheltered from capital gains taxes this way.

-The fact that Musk is able to use the value of the shares at the time he acquired them to calculate capital gains or loss, rather than what the nominal amount the shares cost him, is a big advantage for him and others in his position.
+The fact that Musk is able to use the value of the shares at the time he acquired them to calculate capital gains or losses, rather than the nominal amount the shares cost him, is a big advantage for him and others in his position.

 The-CNN-Wire